schabiyo/boot-helloworld-ci/README.md

 # boot-helloworld-ci

-Basic concouse pipline with Spring Boot
+Demonstration of a basic concourse pipeline with a Spring Boot App